 In 1955, entrance to the castle cost 35 cents.
 Today it’s free.

 The moat is part of the park’s “dark water” system—dyed water that circulates through two other attractions as well.

 The coat of arms over the portcullis is the Disney family crest.

 A time capsule of Disney memorabilia buried in front of the castle will be opened in 2035.

 This article was first published in January 2009 and updated in April 2012.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 Sleeping Beauty Castle is located in Disneyland Resort at 1313 Harbor Blvd., Anaheim, Calif.
-To learn about Disney vacation packages from AAA, visit AAA.com/travel .
+To learn about Disney vacation packages from AAA, visit any AAA branch.